Are you actively trying to avoid gluten-containing foods? Do you also have hypothyroidism?

 Another reason you may be reacting negatively to Synthroid may have to do with the fillers, dyes, colorings, and binders inside of the medication.

 These ingredients are all there to create the look and feel of thyroid medication and to help it be more stable in the GI tract.

 One of the biggest problems with these ingredients, though, is that they can actually limit the absorption of the medication.

 In fact, newer studies have shown that medications with fewer ingredients tend to be better absorbed compared to medications that have more ingredients.

 And, because of these ingredients, doctors usually recommend that you take your thyroid medication on an empty stomach and away from food and drink.

-But, again, newer studies have shown that you can actually take thyroid medication (as Tirosint) with food and drink and still absorb your medication without any issues.
+But, again, newer studies have shown that you can actually take thyroid medication (such as Tirosint) with food and drink and still absorb your medication without any issues.

 #3.
-Bioequivalence of Synthroid is not equal to Levothyroxine and Vice versa
+The bioequivalence of Synthroid is not equal to Levothyroxine and Vice versa